LucaFranceschini/wrapper-roo/README.md

 true
 ```
 The same holds for other *standard* function properties, like arity (`length`) or methods inherited from `Function`.
-If some properties were added to the function object (*eeeew...*), they are copied as well.
+If some properties were added to the function object, they are copied as well.
 Also, property descriptors are preserved.

 ### ECMAScript 6+ supported